skittleson/DoCodeThatMatters/src/hacking-sony-a6000-for-modernization.md

 ## Introduction
 Hey there!
 In this blog post, I'm diving into a fun project: bringing my Sony A6000 camera into the modern era.
 This camera is a gem, even though it was made way back in 2013/3014.
 I snagged it on eBay as a second-hand purchase, and now I want to give it a modern makeover by improving its data transfer capabilities, increasing resolution and possibly even adding GPS functionality.

 There are a few hurdles I've come across.
 The main challenge is finding a way to directly connect and communicate with the camera.
 It has Wi-Fi hotspot, which sounds great, but unfortunately, it enters a "dumb mode" when I try to use it for data transfer.
 It also limits a cell phone to no internet.
 Another option is the USB mass storage mode, but it turns out to be a bit problematic.
 Whenever pulling data too quickly, it just freezes up.
 Plus, it's pretty sluggish with its USB 2.0 connection which can take hours to download data.

 Luckily, I've discovered the PC remote feature, which can be quite handy when the camera is connected to a computer.
 There's this fantastic library called GPhoto2 that works wonders in this scenario, especially if I'm running Linux.
 It allows me to perform various actions on the camera remotely, like capturing images.
 However, I'm not keen on attaching a Raspberry Pi to my camera unless it's absolutely necessary.
 Alternatively, I'm considering a microcontroller with an OTG port as a potential solution.

 Join me on this hacking journey as I explore ways to modernize my Sony A6000 camera!
-Let's get started!
+Let's get started! [🚀 Part 2 micro version has been published. 🎉](/hacking-sony-a6000-more/)

 ## Getting Data Fast